rvabka/tripGenius/README.md

 ## 💡 Inspiration
 We believe travel planning should be easy, fun, and inspiring.
 TripGenius was built to bring creativity and intelligence into one place, so you can focus on enjoying the journey.

-## 📬 Contact
-Got questions or feedback?
-Reach out via GitHub Issues or drop a DM on Twitter @yourhandle.